Answer Keys

 PART 6

 38 D. Both commentators share the view that the experience is positive for volunteers themselves most of all.
 Commentator A is focused on host-country benefits.
-Commentator C talks of potential benefit for the country the volunteers comes from.
+Commentator C talks of potential benefits for the country the volunteers come from.

 39 C. Both commentators complain about volunteers’ unrealistic and overly ambitious expectations to bring serious changes over a short period of their stay.